klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 monolithic piece of silicon (that only changed recently with some variants of the Sapphire Rapids CPU launched in early 2023), AMD CPUs are made up of multiple so-called chiplets.
+This makes building the processor a lot cheaper, and can even enable building bigger processors than one could do with a single die, but it also has some performance implications.

 The basic building block of Zen3 CPUs is the **Core Complex Die (CCD)**.
 Each CCD contains 8 cores, and each core has 32 kB of L1 instruction